 The Council pursues its mission by hosting or facilitating more than 100 meetings annually with federal, state and local leaders.
-Issues include, but are not limited to; land management, business development, transportation, neighborhood preservation, health, the environment, taxes, marketing, energy conservation, legislation, economic development, recreation, land conservation, agriculture, forestry, emergency services, water quality/management and education.
+Issues include, but are not limited to; land management, business development, entrepreneurship, transportation, neighborhood preservation, health, the environment, taxes, marketing, energy conservation, legislation, economic development, recreation, land conservation, agriculture, forestry, emergency services, water quality/management and education.
 These topics are addressed using a network of agencies, organizations and individuals that consists of more than 600 volunteers, and it's growing each year.

-Blackhawk Hills RC&D provides the following services and/or assistance.
-Click on each item to get a more detailed description of services we provide.
+Blackhawk Hills provides the following services and/or assistance.
+You can visit our website for more detailed description of services we provide, which include:

-- Community Planning
+- Community, Comprehensive and Hazard Mitigation Planning

 - Economic Development

 - Natural Resources Conservation and Protection

 - Grant Writing and Administration

 - Demographic and Statistical Data

 - Seminars, Summits, Workshops

 - Meeting Facilitation and Group Development